Table of Contents

 getDescription() | Description visible in the user interface |

-Your automatic action is identified in Kanboard by using the absolute class name with the name space included.
+Your automatic action is identified in Kanboard by using the fully qualified class name, including the namespace.

 The list of application events is available in the class Kanboard\Core\Event\EventManager::getAll()

 .
-However, if your plugin fires new events, you can register these events like that:
+However, if your plugin fires new events, you can register these events like this:

 $this->actionManager->getAction('\Kanboard\Plugin\MyPlugin\MyActionName')->addEvent('my.event', 'My event description');

-You can extend the list of compatible events of existing actions by using the same method.
+You can extend the list of compatible events for existing actions using the same method.

 :